RateGravity/type-shift/README.md

 ```

 ## Concepts

+### Type First
+Generally Typescript can do a pretty good job of inferring the resulting types out of a Type Converter.
+However when it can't we prefer a "Type First" approach in which you define the resulting type and then specify it on the converter.
+This is more verbose, but helps avoid very intense type mapping in our code which can result in mistakes in your code.

 ### Node
 Because Type Shift is about transforming data it is often useful to be able to pull data from other fields in an input.
 To enable this we represent the value passed to converters as a Node in a Tree.
 Nodes have a parent, value, and path.
 Converters can use the data in a Node to traverse the tree to find values.
 The path data encoded in the node is useful for ensuring that error messages are specific about what field is incorrect.
 Nodes represent either present or missing data, allowing them to encode the fact that a field that was requested on an input was not found, and allowing converters downstream to take appropriate action.